 User research starts with data.
 CRO provides an abundance of data that paints the picture of what does and doesn’t work.
 It can uncover areas of opportunity for improvement, but it stops there.
 It doesn’t tell you what’s needed to make the most of the opportunity or what’s needed to improve.
 It doesn’t tell you why something works or doesn’t work.
 It’s up to you to go one step further in your analysis.

 This doesn’t mean you have to engage in some deep market research initiative (although it helps).
-It just means that you have to ask.
+It just means that you have to ask (we call this lean market research).
 You can use basic research methodology to uncover insights and use those findings to create testing scenarios.
 Yes, it’s an extra step, but it allows you to leave assumptions at the door and get your answer straight from your customer.

 Here are a few ways I recommend to gather those insights: